mocofound/vault-gcp-cluster/README.md

 - Join Consul clusters across datacenters
 - Enable Vault Performance Replication
 - Update documentation with diagram

+## Note
+### Load Balancer
+GCP load balancer works slightly different than other cloud platforms.
+The external IP is provided by a "forwarding rule", which is associated with a target pool of instances (IPs, scale groups, etc).
+This target pool is associated with one or more health checks.
+You can then use firewall rules to allow access to the port/network that the forwarding rule and target pool are deployed.

 ## Requirements
 In order to use this demo, you will need: